-PaRA Co-operative is a service provider that supports three young adults with autism who live in a house in Chatswood in Sydney.
+PaRA Co-operative is a non-distributing co-operative that supports three young adults with autism who live in a house in Chatswood in Sydney.

 About PaRA Co-operative

 PARA stands for Parent Assisted Residential Accommodation.
 The PARA house at 33 Dalrymple Avenue, Chatswood, NSW was established in November 2010.
 Patrick Anthony was the first resident.
 Douglas Skerrett moved into the house in 2012and Hayden Goodmanson in 2013.
 The three young men started at school together when Giant Steps opened in 1995 so they have been friends for over 20 years.

 The operational model relies on involvement and commitment by family of the residents and the employed support workers through membership of the co-operative and democratic decision making to achieve best practice in care and accommodation for people with disabilities and their families.
 Until September 2015 PARA was run as a family governance model under the auspices of a large NGO Service Provider.

 PaRACo-operative Ltd (PaRA) was formed in September 2015 to deliver a co-operative residential accommodation model supporting family members with disabilities and registered as a Service provider with ADHC and later NDIS.
 PaRA is a non-distributing co-operative.